Foo Fighters, The Killers, Keith Urban lead Pilgrimage Fest

 FRANKLIN, Tenn.
-(AP) — After rain and lightning caused a cancellation last year, the Pilgrimage Music and Cultural Festival is hoping for a rebound in its fifth year with headliners The Foo Fighters, The Killers and Keith Urban.
+(AP) — After rain and lightning caused a cancellation last year, the Pilgrimage Music and Cultural Festival is hoping for a rebound in its fifth year with headliners Foo Fighters, The Killers and Keith Urban.

-The festival, which is co-produced by Justin Timberlake and co-founded by Better Than Ezra’s Kevin Griffin, is returning to a park in Franklin, Tennessee, about 20 miles south of Nashville, on Sept.
+The festival, which is co-produced by Justin Timberlake and co-founded by Better Than Ezra’s Kevin Griffin, is returning to the Harlinsdale Farm in Franklin, Tennessee, about 20 miles south of Nashville, on Sept.
 21-22.
-Severe weather last year resulted in evacuations and refunded tickets.

-Most of the scheduled headliners last year, including Jack White, Chris Stapleton and Dave Matthews, didn’t perform.
+Severe weather last year resulted in evacuations and refunded tickets and most of the scheduled headliners, including Jack White, Chris Stapleton and Dave Matthews, did not perform.

+Co-founder Brandt Wood told The Associated Press that they have evolved their plans for sheltering people, managing traffic and managing egress and ingress in bad weather situations.

+“We learned a lot about how to communicate,” Wood said.
+“We’ve really broken it down into what we did right and what we can do better.”

 Most Read Entertainment Stories